 Columns, Minicolumns, Timing, Sequences and Memory Traces

 A rebel column represents a single sequence of up to seven unique events.
 Why seven?
-Because that is the capacity of human short-term memory.
+Because seven is sufficient to identify a sequence.
+(Note that a sequence can have more than seven nodes but only the first seven are used to build the sequence hierarchy.)
 Knowing this, however, does not explain the apparent neural complexity of the column.
 What makes a column complex is that the timing of the events in the sequence can vary greatly.
 Recognizing a sequence of events does not consist of merely detecting their order of arrival but also their precise relative timing.
 The column accomplishes this feat by using a small population of winner-take-all minicolumns.
 I say winner-take-all because there can only be a single active detection at any one time.
 This explains why minicolumns send out inhibitory connections to all their neighbors within a given column.
 In other words, as soon as a minicolumn recognizes a sequence, it sends a signal to all the other minicolumns to prevent them from activating.
 The illustration below represents a small horizontal cross section of the neocortex showing nine hypothetical columns, each consisting of 11 minicolumns (small circles).
 The currently active minicolumns are shown in blue.

 Why use multiple minicolumns?
 Why not have a single minicolumn and use multiple synaptic connections to represent the intervals between events?
 There are several reasons, in my opinion, having to do with recognition speed, event recording and recall, and prediction.

 - A minicolumn can very quickly recognize a particular sequence if the events arrive at their precise expected times.

 - If a given sequence is recognized by a minicolumn, the latter can serve as the memory trace for that sequence.
 If necessary, the column can be checked later to determine which minicolumn fired last.